 Published & signed at the Polish Library (Amsterdam, NL) with an unplugged performance.

-January: RB Webshop opens with Casual Clothing, music, pictures, souvenirs and more!
+January: RB Webshop goes online with Casual Clothing, music, pictures, souvenirs and more!

-June: The Rosinenbomber Jubilee coincided with 70 years of the historical Berlin Airlift 1948-49.
-Our foundation member Brad Irvin came over from the USA on D-day June 6th to celebrate and get the plane off the ground again!
+June: The Rosinenbomber Jubilee and 70 years of the historical Berlin Airlift 1948-49!
+Our foundation member Brad Irvin came over from the USA on D-day June 6th to celebrate and play LIVE with us: "On our way back home!"